Recovering metric from full ordinal information: Abstract

 \section{Abstract}

 Given a geodesic space $(E,d)$, we show that full ordinal knowledge on the metric $d$ - i.e. knowledge of the function

 determines uniquely - up to a constant factor - the metric $d$.
-For a subspace $E_n$ of $n$ points of $E$, converging in Hausdorff distance to $E$, we construct a metric $d_n$ on $E_n$, based only on the knowledge of $D_{d}$ on $E_n$ and establish a sharp upper bound of the Gromov-Hausdorff distance between $(E_n,d_n)$ and $(E,d)$.
+For a subspace $E_n$ of $n$ points of $E$, converging in Hausdorff distance to $E$, we construct a metric $d_n$ on $E_n$, based only on the knowledge of $D_{d}$ on $E_n$ and establish an upper bound of the Gromov-Hausdorff distance between $(E_n,d_n)$ and $(E,d)$.